MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ## Definition of Governance

-According to Gartner, IT Governance is defined as the processes that ensure the effective and efficient use of IT in enabling an organization to achieve its goals.
+According to the [Gartner Glossary](https://www.gartner.com/en/information-technology/glossary/it-governance), IT Governance is defined as the processes that ensure the effective and efficient use of IT in enabling an organization to achieve its goals.
 In order to do so, governance concepts have a number of objectives to ensure the demand-side and the supply-side of IT processes:

 - fits the overall strategy
 - risk mitigation
-- @@ We want to see how we can help users of Power Platform help to make good decision
+- We want to see how we can help users of Power Platform help to make good decision
 - enables IT to create value that fits into overall business strategy
 - ROI of IT decisions